 Academic Infractions Board.
 The AIB consists of three faculty members (serving two-year terms) and two student members.
-The faculty members of the AIB, including the chair, are elected by the faculty during the elections for faculty committees in the spring.
-The student members are appointed, from among the members of its Academic Affairs Committee, by the second meeting of Student Council in the fall semester.
+The faculty members of the AIB are elected by the faculty during the elections for faculty committees in the spring.
+The chair is appointed by the provost from among the elected members.
+The student members are appointed, from among the members of its Academic Affairs Committee, by September 1.

 If an accusation is accepted for hearing by the AIB during a period in the academic calendar when the full board cannot be constituted, the accused student may choose (1) to have the case heard and decided by the available faculty members of the board, or (2) to have the case heard and decided by the full board when that body can be fully convened.
 If the accused student chooses this latter procedure, for the interim his or her transcript will show an "NG" for the course for which an academic infractions case is pending.
+In rare situations where a board member has a conflict of interest (e.g., a friend or an advisee is being accused of an infraction, the accusation is from the same department as a faculty member, etc.), the board member will recuse herself or himself and an alternate will be selected from the Judicial Board.

-In exceedingly rare instances when a case could not ever be heard by the full board-when, for example, the student is on the verge of graduating-the associate provost in charge of supervising the work of the AIB, in consultation with available members thereof, may hear cases.
+In exceedingly rare instances when a case could not ever be heard by the full board--when, for example, the student is on the verge of graduating--the associate provost in charge of supervising the work of the AIB, in consultation with available members thereof, may hear cases.